View this document as: a single page | multiple pages.

 In a multilateral trust agreement, the federated parties look to a federation authority to assist in establishing the trust agreement between parties.
 In this model, the federation authority facilitates the inclusion of CSPs, IdPs, and RPs under the trust agreement.

-When onboarding a party in any role, the federation authority conducts vetting on that party to verify its compliance with the tenets of the trust agreement.
-The level of vetting is unique to the use cases and models employed within the federation, and details are outside the scope of this document.
-This vetting is depicted in Fig. 2.
+When onboarding a party in any role, the federation authority conducts vetting on that party to verify its compliance with the terms of the trust agreement, as shown in Fig. 2.
+The level of vetting is unique to the use cases and models employed within the federation, and details are outside of the scope of this document.
+As with many other functions, the federation authority can outsource the vetting process to another party, but the federation authority is ultimately responsible for the results of the vetting process.

 Diagram of a federation authority facilitating trust agreement terms for a variety of parties under the federation authority.

-The trust agreement SHALL enumerate the required practices for vetting all parties, and SHALL indicate the party or parties responsible for performing the vetting process.
+The trust agreement SHALL enumerate the required practices for vetting all parties and SHALL indicate the party or parties that are responsible for performing the vetting process.

-Vetting of CSPs, IdPs, and RPs SHALL establish, as a minimum, that:
+At a minimum, the vetting of CSPs, IdPs, and RPs SHALL establish that:

-The federation authority MAY provide a programmatic means for parties under the trust agreement to verify membership of other parties under the trust agreement.
-For example, a federation authority could provide a discovery API that provides the vetted capabilities of an IdP for providing identities to RPs within the system, or it could provide a signed attestation for RPs to present to IdPs during a registration step.
+The federation authority MAY provide a programmatic means for parties under the trust agreement to verify the membership of other parties in the trust agreement.
+For example, a federation authority could provide a discovery API that provides the vetted capabilities of an IdP for providing identities to RPs within the system.
+Alternatively, the federation authority could provide a signed attestation for RPs to present to IdPs during a registration step.

-Federation authorities SHALL periodically re-evaluate members for compliance, in terms disclosed in the trust agreement.
+Federation authorities SHALL periodically reevaluate members for compliance with terms disclosed in the trust agreement.

-A federation authority MAY incorporate other multilateral trust agreements managed by other federation authorities in its trust agreement, creating an interfederation agreement.
-For example, IdP1 has been vetted under a multilateral agreement with FA1, and RP2 has been vetted under a multilateral agreement with FA2.
-In order to facilitate connection between IdP1 and RP2, a new federation authority FA3 can provide a multilateral agreement that accepts IdPs from FA1 and RPs from FA2.
-If IdP1 and RP2 accept the authority of FA3, the federation connection can continue under the auspices of this interfederation agreement.
+A multilateral trust agreement MAY establish trust based on other trust agreements that are managed by other entities by creating an interfederation agreement.
+For example, IdP1 has been vetted under a multilateral agreement with federation authority A1, and RP2 has been vetted under a multilateral agreement with federation authority A2.
+In order to facilitate connection between IdP1 and RP2, a new federation authority A3 can provide a multilateral agreement that accepts IdPs from A1 and RPs from A2.
+If IdP1 and RP2 accept the authority of A3, the federation connection can continue under the auspices of this interfederation agreement.

 Redress Requirements

-Federation transactions occur between multiple parties that are often controlled by multiple entities, and different stages of the federation transaction can lead to different situations in which a subscriber would need to seek redress from the different parties.
+Federation transactions occur between multiple parties that are often controlled by multiple entities, and different stages of the federation transaction can lead to situations in which a subscriber would need to seek redress from the other parties.

-As the recipient of a subscriber’s identity attributes, the RP is the subscriber’s primary view into the federated system, and in some instances the subscriber may be unaware that an IdP is involved with their use of the RP.
-Therefore it falls to the RP to provide the subscriber with a clear and accessible method of contacting the RP to request redress.
-For matters that involve the RP subscriber account (including any attributes stored in the account), RP functionality, bound authenticators, RP allowlists, and other items under the RP’s control, the RP SHALL provide clear and accessible means of redress to the subscriber.
+As the recipient of a subscriber’s identity attributes, the RP is the subscriber’s primary view into the federated system.
+In some instances, the subscriber may be unaware that an IdP is involved with their use of the RP.
+Therefore, it falls to the RP to provide the subscriber with a clear and accessible method of contacting the RP to request redress.
+For matters that involve the RP subscriber account (including any attributes stored in the account), RP functionality, bound authenticators, RP allowlists, and other items under the RP’s control, the RP SHALL provide a clear and accessible means of redress to the subscriber.
 For matters that involve the IdP or CSP, the RP SHALL provide the subscriber with a means of initiating the redress process with the IdP or CSP, as appropriate.

-For matters involving the use of the subscriber account in federation transactions, including attribute values and derived attribute values made available over federation transactions, IdP functionality, holder-of-key authenticators, IdP allowlists, and other items in the IdP’s control, the IdP SHALL provide clear and accessible means of redress to the subscriber.
+For matters that involve the use of the subscriber account in federation transactions, including attribute values and derived attribute values made available over federation transactions, IdP functionality, holder-of-key authenticators, IdP allowlists, and other items in the IdP’s control, the IdP SHALL provide a clear and accessible means of redress to the subscriber.
 For matters that also involve a particular RP, the IdP SHALL provide the subscriber with a means of initiating the redress process with the RP.
-For matters involving the subscriber account that has been made available to the IdP, the IdP SHALL provide the subscriber with a means of initiating the redress process with the CSP.
+For matters that involve a subscriber account that has been made available to the IdP, the IdP SHALL provide the subscriber with a means of initiating the redress process with the CSP.

-For matters involving the subscriber account, including identity attributes and authenticators in the subscriber account, the CSP SHALL provide the subscriber with a clear and accessible means of redress.
+For matters that involve the subscriber account, including identity attributes and authenticators in the subscriber account, the CSP SHALL provide the subscriber with a clear and accessible means of redress.

 See Sec.
 3.6 of [SP800-63] for more requirements on providing redress.